bloom-solutions/bloom_remit-rails/README.md

 ## Factory Girl

 You may require the `bloom_remit/factories` file if you need access to this gem's factories (easier application development).
+Requiring this will also require `bloom_remit_client/factories`

 ## Development